bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 puts '</ul>'
 ```

-When we run this progarm, we'll see the bears all setup nicely in a list that we can copy to our HTML page:
+When we run this progarm, we'll see the bears all set up nicely in a list that we can copy to our HTML page:

 ```
 <ul>